peteroupc/html3dutil/doc/H3DU.SurfaceEval.md

 <a name='H3DU.SurfaceEval_normal'></a>
 ### H3DU.SurfaceEval#normal(evaluator)

-<b>Deprecated: Use the "vertex" method instead, specifying an object
-that implements a method named "gradient".</b>
+**Deprecated: Use the "vertex" method instead, specifying an object that implements a method named "gradient".**

 Specifies a parametric surface function for generating normals.